alan-turing-institute/rds-course/coursebook/modules/m2/2-01-02-LegalityAndEthics.md

 We can try to identify proxy variables by looking at data correlations and asking domain experts.

-### Algorithmic Fairness: A Tradeoff
+### Algorithmic Fairness: A Trade-off

-Many works exists in the area of algorithmic fairness and this is a topic worthy of greater discussion outside of the boundary of this course.
+Many works exist in the area of algorithmic fairness, and this is a topic worthy of greater discussion outside of the boundary of this course.
 Here, we want to briefly highlight a tension between fairness and traditional measures of performance.

 Above, we have discussed excluding variables from the data.
-When we have a modeling task, we may find that our reported accuracy is lower without our excluded variables.
-This represents a tradeoff.
+When we have a modelling task, we may find that our reported accuracy is lower without our excluded variables.
+This represents a trade-off.
 We should attempt to discern the implications of the change in accuracy and potentially consider these against measures of fairness.

 But what is "fairness"?
 Any answer is certainly beyond the scope of this course!
 However, a useful collection of (loose) definitions for various "fairness types" can be found in [Google's What-If Tool documentation](https://pair-code.github.io/what-if-tool/ai-fairness.html).